The Messiah Son of Ephraim

 Journal of Biblical Literature, Vol. 66, No. 3 (Sep., 1947), pp. 253-277

-With occasional added notes in green.
+With occasional added notes in green and important points in red.—R.S.

 In this section Prof. Torrey delineates two messiahs: a “Son of Ephraim” (who is also known as “Son of Joseph”) and a “Son of David.”
 The former is essentially human, the latter essentially divine.
 The basic roles of these two different messiahs are as follows: